Updated: May 4

 check them out in out online shop.

 The Gorganic guano is an organic fertiliser that also has a bit of kelp in it.
-The 5ml of Koinor and Orius is only a start-out dosage.
+Use 5ml of Koinor and Orius as a start-out dosage in the begining.
 Both of these products are systemic, which means they work by being absorbed by the tree’s roots, and they require some time to get into the tree’s system.
 They are better for the environment and work much better than contact insecticides, which only work on the leaves and above ground parts of the plant.
 After the first dosage, we use 2ml of Koinor and Orius per litre every two weeks to prevent all our trees from being attacked by pests and diseases.
 Koinor is a systemic insecticide, whereas Orius is a systemic fungicide.
 Using both together has no adverse effect because they control different things.

-We add white wine vinegar to correct the pH of the soil as normal tap water is slightly alkaline.
+We add Allbuff to correct the pH of the soil as normal tap water is slightly alkaline.
 With regular watering from alkaline water, the pH becomes not acidic enough for most plants, leading to the roots of the plant being unable to take up all the nutrients they need.
-Make sure that you use white wine or white grape vinegar as spirit vinegar will damage your trees due to its very acidic and harsh composition.
+Make sure to use Allbuff with any product you mix in water to correct the waters pH and get more activity out of the product you are using.

 Our concoction is always poured onto the soil.
 The soil is where the tree needs the nutrients, and spraying the leaves does not give the maximum benefit to the tree.
 Applying fertiliser into the soil gets the nutrients directly to where the tree needs them: the roots.
 When applied to the leaves, the nutrients doesn’t get absorbed efficiently.